iemabdullah/Apollu-UI/README.md

 ## 🛠️ Installation Guide

-You can install Plus UI using the standard upload method or the manual HTML method (recommended for a clean install).
+You can install Apollu UI using the standard upload method or the manual HTML method (recommended for a clean install).

 ### Option 1: Standard Upload (Easiest)
-1. Download the latest `.xml` file from the [Releases Section](https://github.com/blogger-templates/plus-ui/releases).
+1. Download the latest `.xml` file from the [Releases Section](https://github.com/iemabdullah/Apollu-UI/releases).
 2. Go to **Blogger Dashboard** → **Theme**.
 3. Click the **▼** arrow next to the "Customize" button.
 4. Select **Restore** → **Upload**.
-5. Select the `plus-ui-v3.2.0.xml` file.
+5. Select the `Apollu -ui-v1.6.xml` file.

 ### Option 2: Manual HTML Replacement (Recommended)
 Use this method if the upload fails or to ensure no legacy code remains from your previous theme.

-1. Open the downloaded `plus-ui-v3.2.0.xml` file in a text editor (Notepad, VS Code, etc.).
+1. Open the downloaded `Apollu-ui-v 1.6.xml` file in a text editor (Notepad, VS Code, etc.).
 2.  **Select All** (`Ctrl + A`) and **Copy** (`Ctrl + C`) the entire code.
 3. Go to **Blogger Dashboard** → **Theme**.
 4. Click the **▼** arrow next to "Customize" and select **Edit HTML**.
 5. Click inside the code editor, **Select All** (`Ctrl + A`), and press **Delete**.
-6.  **Paste** (`Ctrl + V`) the new Plus UI code into the empty editor.
+6.  **Paste** (`Ctrl + V`) the new Apollu UI code into the empty editor.
 7. Click the **Save** icon (Floppy Disk) in the top right corner.

 ---